tonybranfort/apom/README.md

 })
 ```

-Or build the match function first for options and better performance.
+Or build the match function first to include match options and for better performance.

 ```javascript
 // test if fido has a gray tail regardless if grey or gray